JorjaFox/website/content/_posts-old-blog/2012-10-17-three-csi-pr.md

 <em>Jorja is not scheduled to appear in "Once Bitten."</em>

-<strong>Pick and Roll</strong> (Credit: <a href="http://www.cbspressexpress.com/cbs-entertainment/shows/csi-crime-scene-investigation/releases/view?id=33307">CBS Press Express</a>)
+**Pick and Roll** (Credit: <a href="http://www.cbspressexpress.com/cbs-entertainment/shows/csi-crime-scene-investigation/releases/view?id=33307">CBS Press Express</a>)

 <blockquote>
 Russell’s son plays defense as a suspect in his coach’s murder.
 Could he be benched?

 Things get personal when D.B.
 Russell is drawn into the investigation of the death of his son’s basketball coach, on CSI: CRIME SCENE INVESTIGATION, Wednesday, Nov.
 7 (10:00-11:00 PM, ET/PT) on the CBS Television Network.
 </blockquote>